Advancing Physiotherapy Practice MScStudy level: Postgraduate

 Advancing Musculoskeletal Physiotherapy Practice - 20 credits

-The aim of this module is to develop the breadth and depth of your theoretical and clinical knowledge of the wide range of approaches currently used within manual therapy in the holistic assessment and management of neuromusculoskeletal dysfunction.
-You will be encouraged to appraise and evaluate the underpinning theory, evidence base and practical application of each approach and to integrate this into their clinical practice through the use of clinical reasoning skills.
-It also provides the opportunity for you to learn a wide range of current manual therapy techniques from specialists teaching in these clinical areas.
+This module aims to develop the breadth and depth of your theoretical and clinical knowledge of the wide range of approaches currently used within manual therapy in the holistic assessment and management of neuromusculoskeletal dysfunction.
+You will be encouraged to appraise and evaluate the underpinning theory, evidence base and practical application of each approach and to integrate this into your clinical practice through the use of clinical reasoning skills.
+This module also provides the opportunity for you to learn a wide range of current manual therapy techniques from specialists teaching in these clinical areas.

 Research, Methodology, Design and Methods - 20 credits

 This module aims to provide an overview of the key approaches to designing practice-based healthcare research.
-You will consider the theoretical and philosophical underpinnings of research, and appraise different design and methodological approaches utilised in health, social sciences and their related fields of practice.
-The module will develop your ability to prepare a clinically relevant research question, critically evaluate which research paradigm is appropriate to use for that question and then prepare a detailed research proposal relevant to their field of academic study and area of professional practice.
+You will have the opportunity to consider the theoretical and philosophical underpinnings of research and appraise different design and methodological approaches utilised in health, social sciences and their related fields of practice.
+The module is designed to develop your ability to prepare a clinically relevant research question, critically evaluate which research paradigm is appropriate to use for that question and then prepare a detailed research proposal relevant to your field of academic study and area of professional practice.
 The importance of ethical, social, legal, political and economic aspects of research studies will be critically appraised.

 Developing Expertise in Professional Practice - 20 credits

 This module aims to give you an understanding of the nature of expertise as a multifaceted concept.
 The characteristics of expertise will be explored in the context of physiotherapy professional practice and the development of expertise in individual practitioners and their profession will be debated.
-You will be able to consider your personal journey to expertise and gain an understanding of your future needs in relation to their continuing development of professional practice.
-A synthesis of their module learning will enable you to articulate your current state of expertise along the continuum between novice and expert.
-The development of reflective skills and understanding of clinical reasoning theories will aid your development of practice skills.
-A variety of theoretical perspectives relating to expertise will be used which can then be applied to understanding the development of contemporary therapy practice in both practice and organizational contexts.
+You will have the opportunity to consider your personal journey to expertise and gain an understanding of your future needs in relation to your continuing development of professional practice.
+A synthesis of module learning aims to enable you to articulate your current state of expertise along the continuum between novice and expert.
+This module is designed to develop reflective skills and understanding of clinical reasoning theories, which aims to aid your development of practice skills.
+This module is designed to introduce a variety of theoretical perspectives relating to expertise which can then be applied to understanding the development of contemporary therapy practice in both practice and organisational contexts.

 Advancing Neurological Physiotherapy Practice - 20 credits

-The aim of this module is to develop the breadth and depth of your theoretical and clinical knowledge of contemporary neurological physiotherapy practice.
+This module aims to develop the breadth and depth of your theoretical and clinical knowledge of contemporary neurological physiotherapy practice.
 It aims to develop skills in assessment and clinical reasoning in the holistic management of people with neurological dysfunction.
-You will be encouraged to appraise and evaluate the underpinning theory, evidence base and practical application of neurophysiotherapy, and to integrate this into plans for clinical practice.
-Whilst specialising in neurophysiotherapy the module provides an opportunity for you to explore a range of therapy approaches within the multidisciplinary team.
+You will be encouraged to appraise and evaluate the underpinning theory and evidence.

 Advancing Cardiorespiratory Physiotherapy Practice - 20 credits

-The aim of this module is to develop the breadth and depth of your theoretical and clinical knowledge of the assessment and management of patients with cardio-respiratory dysfunction.
+This module aims to develop the breadth and depth of your theoretical and clinical knowledge of the assessment and management of patients with cardio-respiratory dysfunction.
 You will be encouraged to critically appraise and evaluate the underpinning theory, evidence base and practical application of current cardio-respiratory physiotherapy practice.
-The module provides the opportunity for you to integrate your learning into their own clinical practice and develop your clinical reasoning skills.
+The module provides the opportunity for you to integrate your learning into your own clinical practice and develop your clinical reasoning skills.